William Frend (reformer): Associations, influence and views

-In 1808 Frend married a daughter of the Rev. Francis Blackburne, (Note: the son of Francis Blackburne (priest)) vicar of Brignall in Yorkshire, and granddaughter of Archdeacon Francis Blackburne.
+In 1808 Frend married Sarah Blackburne, a daughter of the Rev. Francis Blackburne, (Note: the son of Francis Blackburne (priest)) vicar of Brignall in Yorkshire, and granddaughter of Archdeacon Francis Blackburne.
 They had seven children, and their eldest daughter, Sophia Elizabeth, married in the autumn of 1837 Augustus De Morgan.
 Another daughter married Arthur Philpott, whose daughter Agnes Philpott married John Seeley.

+The intellectual context of Frend's marriage and family has received greater attention in later scholarship.
+Joan L. Richards places William and Sarah Blackburne Frend at the centre of the second generation of a family network extending from Theophilus Lindsey and Hannah Blackburne Lindsey to Sophia Frend and Augustus De Morgan.
+Richards argues that a shared commitment to rational inquiry shaped the religious, political, scientific and educational interests of successive generations.
+She describes Sarah as an important partner in William's life during his career as a radical political thinker and writer.

+The Frend household also formed part of the environment in which Sophia Elizabeth Frend was educated before her marriage to Augustus De Morgan.
+Richards treats Sophia and Augustus as the third generation of the same intellectual family, with interests extending into mathematics, logic, social reform and spiritualism.

 Among Frend's pupils were Edward Daniel Clarke, Ada Lovelace, John Singleton Copley, and Robert Malthus; he was himself the last of "the learned anti-Newtonians and a noted oppugner of all that distinguishes Algebra from Arithmetic."
 In Cambridge the leading intellectual dissenters formed a circle including George Dyer, Benjamin Flower, Robert Hall and Robert Tyrwhitt, as well as Frend and Robert Robinson.

 Frend was a Unitarian and a Whig by conviction.
 Reformers such as Francis Burdett and John Horne Tooke were his friends, and he maintained correspondence with supporters of radicalism.
 Francis Place acknowledged an intellectual debt to Frend.
 Frend's Unitarian network, as well as the group round Priestley, included James Gifford the elder and Robert Hibbert.
 When it came to Godwin, Frend like others had difficulties with his atheism.

 He was frequently consulted by John Palmer in support of his claim for a public grant for his services in improving the transmission of letters.
 Frend thought that the rate of postage should be reduced to a fixed charge of one or two pennies, and drew up a statement to that effect.
 It reached a member of Robert Peel's cabinet, but nothing came of it at that time.